dwhathaway/app-office-locator/hacks/easy-table-hack.md

 - Create an additional Easy Table to collect Feedback
 - Use [Functions and Cognitive Services](functions-hack.md) to create thumbnails for each of your locations
 - Update the CSV file with your own locations
-- Configure your app in [Visual Studio Mobile Center](mobile-center-hack.md)
+- Configure your app in [Visual Studio App Center](mobile-center-hack.md)